Dynatrace/ace-box/user-skel/ansible/roles/jenkins/Readme.md

 This currated role can be used to install jenkins on a kubernetes cluster.

+For the details, please check this link: https://www.jenkins.io/doc/book/installing/kubernetes/

 ## Using the role

 ### Role Requirements